By Christine Arena

 Dispatch from the Library

-Arena is programming and outreach coordinator for the Franklin County Public Library.
+Arena is coordinator of programming, marketing and community outreach for the Franklin County Public Library.